Harfush dynasty: End

-In 1865 the Ottoman government ordered to send the last Harfush emirs to Edirne in Turkey for exile; later most of them returned to Baalbeck, but others could not and stayed in Istanbul; subsequently Emir Ahmad bin Mohamad bin Soultan El -Harfouche was transferred to Cairo.
+In 1865 the Ottoman government ordered to send the last Harfush emirs to Edirne in Turkey for exile; later most of them returned to Baalbeck, but others could not and stayed in Constantinople; subsequently Emir Ahmad bin Mohamad bin Soultan El -Harfouche was transferred to Cairo.

 Effect of disappearance of the Harfush emirate

 The abrupt disappearance of the Harfush emirate left the Shiite community of Baalbek bereft of any anciently rooted, indigenous social leadership, making it that much more of a likely venue for the rise of foreign-inspired, ideological mass movements such as Communism, Nasirism and the Hizb Allah in Lebanon's tumultuous 20th century.

+After nearly four centuries of their rule, it ended in sorrowful conclusions.
+During and after their reign they were subjected to many kinds of wars; at times parts of their history were distorted or deliberately smeared, and some of their achievements were attributed to others.
+Nevertheless, because historical truth cannot be falsified forever, some judicious writers eventually spoke in their defense.
+In the end, these remain public figures recorded by history.

 Present

-Today, Al Harfouch still own large acres of lands in Baalbek, the main cemetery of Baalbek and two villages are left in their memory, the Harfouche village and the Mrah el Harfouch village.
+Today, the Harfushes still own large acres of lands in Baalbek, the main cemetery of Baalbek and two villages are left in their memory, the Harfouche village and the Mrah el Harfouch village.
 The name of Yunus al-Harfouche is also engraved on the oldest mosque in the city of Baalbek.
 Nowadays, in the city it is more frequently referred to as Al Harfouch family instead of Harfouch dynasty.
-However, in the local families of the bekkaa still hold Al Harfouch to their high standards as the heroic defenders of region and its people.
+However, in the local families of the Bekaa still hold Al Harfouch to their high standards as the heroic defenders of region and its people.